Zaven Collins: College career

-Statistics
+College statistics

 Professional career

-Collins was selected by the Arizona Cardinals in the first round (16th overall) of the 2021 NFL Draft.
+Collins was selected by the Arizona Cardinals in the first round (16th overall) of the 2021 NFL draft.
 He signed his four-year rookie contract, worth $14 million, on June 8, 2021.

 Collins entered his rookie season in 2021 as a starting inside linebacker alongside Jordan Hicks and Isaiah Simmons.
 He was relegated to a backup role midway through the season, playing the third-most snaps of the inside linebackers.
 He finished the season with 25 tackles and three passes defensed through 17 games and six starts.

+In Week 9 of the 2022 season, Collins had a 30-yard interception returned for a touchdown against the Seattle Seahawks.
+In the 2022 season, he appeared in 16 games and finished with 100 total tackles (63 solo), one interception, six passes defended, and one forced fumble.

+In the 2023 season, Collins finished with 3.5 sacks, 41 tackles, one interception, and three passes defended.
+On April 30, 2024, the Cardinals declined the fifth-year option on Collins' contract, making him a free agent after the 2024 season.
+On August 3, 2024, Collins and the Cardinals agreed to a two–year, $14 million contract extension.
+In the 2024 season, Collins finished with five sacks, 57 tackles, and one pass defended.

 NFL career statistics

 Personal

 Collins was arrested in Arizona for speeding and reckless driving in June 2021; he was released from custody within an hour.